AlexisTM/LIDAREnhanced/README.md

 Introduction
 --------------
-This library tends to improve the efficiency of the acquisition of LidarLite v2 (deprecated) and LidarLite v3 (release from Garmin) lasermeter.
+This library tends to improve the **efficiency** and the **robustness** of the poor original acquisition library.
+It is originally released for the LidarLite v2 (deprecated) and compatible with the LidarLite v3 (release from Garmin) lasermeter.

 Improvements over the original library
 --------------------